 Do old banknotes and coins have collector value?
 The collector value of some notes and coins is higher than the face value.
 Coin dealers can answer your questions about collector value and a number of catalogues provide an overview of such notes and coins.
-Det Norske Myntverket (Mint of Norway) has a list of links to coin dealers and numismatic organisations and associations.

 Can I use old banknotes and coins as a means of payment?
 A note or coin that has been withdrawn will continue to be legal tender for one year after the proclamation.